Platform review

 Real quotes from consumers, agents, and industry professionals.
 We include both positive and negative experiences.

 "Buyers are almost always surprised when they realize we don't represent the seller.
-Zillow's interface does the confusing work for us, whether that is intentional or not.
-If we want real estate to remain a profession built on trust, then transparency has to come before convenience or commission."
+Zillow's interface does the confusing work for us, whether that is intentional or not."

 Zillow pros and cons